 In 2003, Frank was sent to Balad, Iraq, where insurgents shot mortars into his base so often the soldiers stationed there started calling it “Mortar-itaville.”
 On March 4, 2004, as Frank was walking across the base, one of those mortars exploded nearby.
 Frank felt the slap of the shock wave on his face and dropped to one knee.
 Since he didn’t get hit with shrapnel, Frank thought he was ok and went about his day without seeking medical treatment.
 But over the next few years of his life, Frank came to realize he did not come away from that blast unscathed.

-“I would have nightmares all night and headaches all day,” he said.
-“You can’t function that way long if this is going on in your life.
-It was one of those cases where you want to be macho and try to fight through it.
-But I was stubborn.
+“I would have nightmares all night and headaches all day,” says Frank.
+“You can’t function that way.
+It was one of those cases where I wanted to be macho and try to fight through it.
+I was stubborn.
 The bottom line is I should have gotten help years earlier.”

-“I cried for a day because I found people who understood me.
-They knew exactly what I had been through.
-Meeting others showed me there was a life for me when I got out of the military,” Frank says.
+“Those three days changed my whole life,” says Frank.
+“I cried for a day because I found people who knew exactly what I had been through.
+It showed me there was hope.
+And I knew I could have a better life than I ever thought possible.”

 Frank’s experience was so powerful, he dedicated himself to counseling and mentoring other warriors to ensure they never feel alone — and to help them realize they, too, can have a great life.